binocarlos/red5/notes/installpi.md

 Unzip the Raspberryxxxx.img file from the zip.

 Run WinDiskImager.exe.

-Choose the Arch .img file you just unzipped.
+Choose the Raspbian .img file you just unzipped.

 Choose the SDCard drive (that was formatted just now).